ivanovkirilg/linebot/docs/naming_conventions.md

 All declarations and definitions (except `main()` functions) are contained either in an anonymous namespace, or a namespace matching the Component name.
-- Further nested namespaces are allowed but to be used sparingly.
+- Further nested namespaces are allowed, but to be used sparingly.
 - All declarations and definitions in an `internal.hpp` are to be contained in a `namespace internal` nested within the Component namespace.